 The first place I take a visitor from out of town is the Ajijic Plaza - the heart, soul and communal living room of the village.
 Depending on the time of day, the plaza ranges from a quiet, peaceful retreat to vibrant center for cultural events, open-air restaurant and meet-up hotspot.

 When I crave a cup of fresh-roasted Mexican organic coffee I always go to Café Grano Café.

-To escape village noise I head for the mountain trails above town.
+To escape the village noise, I head for the mountain hiking trails high above the town

 If I want to relax I go to Total Body Care for a massage and pedicure.

 For complete quiet, I can hide away at El Chante Spa.